np-mrd/npmrd_cross_domain_integration_docs/docs/deposition_report_breakdown.md

 - Description: The NP-CARD ID that was assigned to the compound.
 - Example: `NP9999999`
 - Type: string

-## embargo_uuid <a name="embargo_uuid"></a>
-  - Description: Short UUID used to track this specific embargo since it likely applies to more than one compound, spectra, peak list, etc.
-  - Example: `EVVeW7BLVr`
-  - type: string
-  - MaxLength: 10

 ## npmrd_db_release_status <a name="npmrd_db_release_status"></a>
   - Description: Reports whether or not the provided compound has been released.
 If the provided data is still embargoed then it will be indicated as such here. `embargoed` means the data is hidden from the public under an embargo, `released` means the data is publically available, and `withdrawn` indicates that the data was once public but has been re-embargoed